 Endowment Fund & Estate Planning

 The library receives income from AACA National Headquarters, monetary contributions from club members, and interest from our Endowment Fund.
-We would like to grow our Endowment Fund so that interest income from the fund will one day defray our entire operating budget.
-By contributing to the library’s Endowment Fund you can ensure that the L&RC will continue to provide extensive research material and services for future researchers.
+We would like to grow our Endowment Fund so that interest income will one day defray our entire operating budget.
+By contributing to the library’s Endowment Fund you can ensure that the library will continue to provide extensive research material and services for future researchers.

-NOTICE: Regardless of which of the following types of gifts you may want to make to the L&RC Endowment Fund, there are certain limitations on the tax benefits that accrue to you, depending upon particular circumstances.
-Therefore, it is vital that you consult with your attorney and/or tax consultant before you decide what to do.
-In this way, the ultimate plan that you work out will provide the most advantageous results for you, and well as the library’s Endowment Fund.
+NOTE: Regardless of which of the following types of gifts you make to the Endowment Fund, there are certain limitations on the tax benefits that you accrue, depending upon circumstances.
+Therefore, it is vital that you consult with your attorney and/or tax consultant before you contribute.

 Bequests